Factors influencing moving costs from Houston to Illinois

 • Western Illinois University

-Moving from Houston to Illinois FAQs
+How long does a move from Houston to Illinois take?

 Why are people moving from Houston to Illinois?

-Many people are moving to Illinois because of home of Chicago and ample economic opportunity.
-On the other hand, people are moving away from Houston because of tropical storms and heat and humidity.
+Many people are moving to Illinois because of its home of Chicago and ample economic opportunity.
+On the other hand, people are moving away from Houston because of the tropical storms and heat and humidity.

 Here are our top picks for the best long-distance movers in Houston.